leanstacks/skeleton-ws-spring-boot/README.md

 * compiles Java classes to the /build directory
 * copies all resources to the /build directory
 * executes the unit test suites
+* analyzes unit test code coverage
-* produces unit test reports
+* produces unit test, code coverage, and other project reports
 * prepares an executable JAR file in the /build/libs directory

 The `build` Gradle task is prepares the application for distribution to server environments.
 The application and all dependencies are packaged into a single, executable JAR file.